We are going to spend New Year’s at a tented camp far out in the wild

 BOOKINGS & CANCELLATIONS

 Our booking procedure is simple.
-Just pick a date and fill in the form.
-You pay a 20% deposit at the time of booking and the rest 45 days before you arrive.
+Just fill in the booking form at this page.
+You pay a 20 percent deposit at the time of booking and the rest 45 days before you arrive.

 We will manually review your booking to make sure that we still have availability.
 If everything is okay we will send you a confirmation by email within 24 hours.
 Until your booking is confirmed no payment or charges will be applied, and credit card details are held for security purposes only.

-You may cancel your tour at no cost up to 7 days from the time of booking.
+Cancellations can be made at no cost up to 7 days from the time of booking until 14 days prior to the start of the tour.
 We will provide a 100% refund.

-Cancellations between 8 days from the time of booking and 46 days before arrival will be charged at 25% of the booking’s total amount.
+Cancellations between 8 days from the time of booking and 46 days prior to the start of the tour will be charged at 25% of the booking’s total amount.

-Cancellations between 45 days and 15 days before arrival will be charged at 75% of the booking’s total amount.
+Cancellations between 45 days and 15 days prior to the start of the tour will be charged at 75% of the booking’s total amount.

-Cancellations within 14 days of arrival will be charged at 100% of the booking’s total amount.
+Cancellations within 14 days prior to the start of the tour will be charged at 100% of the booking’s total amount.